Lloyd Herbert Hughes: Early life and family

 Hughes was born in Alexandria, Louisiana, the only son of Lloyd Herbert Hughes Sr. and Mildred Mae Rainey Hughes.
 Family and friends called him Pete.
-One source described his parents as Welsh immigrants, but Mildred was born in Josserand, Trinity County, Texas.
+One source described his parents as Welsh immigrants, but Mildred was born in Josserand, Texas.
 The family lived in Alexandria only briefly before moving to his mother's native state of Texas.

 He graduated from Refugio High School, Refugio, Texas, in 1939 and went on to attend Corpus Christi Junior College in Corpus Christi and Texas A&M University in College Station.
 He studied petroleum engineering at Texas A&M and was a member of the class of 1943, but left school before graduating.
 A few weeks after the attack on Pearl Harbor he joined the military.
 He entered the military service at San Antonio on January 28, 1942 (At the age of 20), and was appointed an aviation cadet the same day.

 On November 8, 1942, Hughes married Hazel Dean Ewing.